ISUgenomics/isu-bash-pipeline-2025/building_first_script.md

 ### What is a job?

-- A job is a command or a script that is run on the command line.
+- A job is a command or a script that is submitted to the cluster

 ### What is a head node?

-- A head node is a node that is used to control the cluster.
+- A head node is where you connect to cluster
-- It is the node that will be used to submit your jobs to the cluster.
+- It is the node that is used for editing files, compiling code, and submit your jobs to the cluster
-- Remember, we DO NOT run intensive jobs on this node.
+- Remember, we DO NOT run intensive jobs on this node

 ### What is a compute node?

-- A compute node is a node that is used to run your intensive jobs.
+- A compute node is a node that is used to run your intensive jobs
+- It is just a computer on the HPC cluster

 ### What are the files in the data folder?